jnidzwetzki/bboxdb/README.md

 * The data is indexed, which enables efficient range query processing.

+* BigData is supported by spreading the data across a cluster of systems.
+Each node stores only a small part of the whole dataset.

-* Multi-dimensional shards are created dynamically on the actual distribution of the data.
+* Multi-dimensional shards are created dynamically on the actual distribution of the data (automatically scale-up/scale-down).

 * Data of multiple tables is stored co-partitioned, and spatial-joins can be executed efficiently without data shuffling between nodes.